EthanMeli/CodeSlice-Prototype/README.md

 ## Security note

 - Your Jira API token is stored in VS Code settings.
-Treat it like a password.
+Treat it like a password!
 - Consider removing the token from workspace settings if committing to source control; prefer user settings.